 To keep your information private, your samples will be labeled with a code that can only be traced back to your study clinic.
 Your name, where you live, and other personal information will be protected by the study clinic.
 The results of any tests done on these samples will not be included in your health records without your permission.
 Every effort will be made to keep your personal information confidential, but we cannot guarantee absolute confidentiality.
 Your personal information may be disclosed if required by law.
 Efforts will be made to keep your study records and test results confidential to the extent permitted by law.
 However, we cannot guarantee absolute confidentiality.
 You will be identified by a code, and personal information from your records will not be released without your written permission.
 Any publication of this study will not use your name or identify you personally.
-However, your records may be reviewed, under guidelines of the United States Federal Privacy Act, by the United States Food and Drug Administration (FDA); the sponsor of the study (United States National Institutes of Health [NIH]), the [insert name of site] Institutional Review Board (IRB), Ethic Committee (EC) study staff, study monitors, the companies that make the drugs used in this study, and (insert applicable local authorities].
+However, your records may be reviewed, under guidelines of the United States Federal Privacy Act, by the United States Food and Drug Administration (FDA); the sponsor of the study (United States National Institutes of Health [NIH]), other U.S., local, and international regulatory entities may also review study records, as well as the [insert name of site] Institutional Review Board (IRB), Ethic Committee (EC) study staff, study monitors, the companies that make the drugs used in this study, and (insert applicable local authorities].